trutoo/trutoo-starter-kit/README.md

 |`npm start [production]`|Runs clean, build and serves a local node against targeted environment|

 Now you are ready to build with ❤!

+##Updating
+Run the following commands to update the starter kit when a new version is released.

+	$ git checkout master
+	$ git fetch trutoo-starter-kit
+	$ git merge trutoo-starter-kit/master
+	$ npm install

 ##Notes
 When developing **hot reload** is enabled which we have chosen to run locally and not in a **webpack-dev-server / webpack-dev-middlewear** which generates a `debug/` folder in `build/public/assets/`.
 Make sure to run `npm start production` before deploying `build/` to your server.